ogmarveler/NetSCAD-Tools/README.md

 * **Rounded Cube** - using Minkowski rounding with offsets to align with 0,0,0 axes
 * **Cylinder** - all cylinders are aligned on the 0,0,0 axes, with the center point of the top of the cylinder (center circle)
 ######
-#### Viewing the Object in OpenSCAD
-The object, along with any solids, is stored in a **Scad/Solids** folder that is included with the application.
-The main solid modules are in **object.scad**. **Rendering the axis is optional, based on your use case.** However, this can SIGNIFICANTLY INCREASE render time as it is primarily used for preview and development.
-Commenting out this part within the object.scad file will allow the object to render quickly.
-If building a ruler or some form of 1D or 2D measurement, then this is would be an example of why you would include the axis in rendering before final output.

 #### Types of Measurements
 Varying axes of different sizes, measurement types, colors, and combinations of both metric and imperial measurements can be applied within the same SCAD project.
 Axes are managed in an aggregate SCAD file and are called as modules within your SCAD project.
 The app manages updates to existing axes as well as provides the ability for multiple axis types to be used in your project.
 Axis increments are as follows:
 ######